What Is the Immune System?

-B lymphocytes are triggered to make antibodies.
-These specialized proteins lock onto specific antigens.
-The antibodies stay in a person's body.
-That way, if the immune system encounters that antigen again, the antibodies are ready to do their job.
+B lymphocytes are triggered to make antibodies (also called immunoglobulins).
+These proteins lock onto specific antigens.
+After they're made, antibodies usually stay in our bodies in case we have to fight the same germ again.
 That's why someone who gets sick with a disease, like chickenpox, usually won't get sick from it again.

 This is also how immunizations (vaccines) prevent some diseases.
 An immunization introduces the body to an antigen in a way that doesn't make someone sick.
 But it does let the body make antibodies that will protect the person from future attack by the germ.